InteractiveAdvertisingBureau/Global-Privacy-Platform/Core/ConsentStringSpecification.md

 ## About the Global Privacy Platform String

-In the GPP, a GPP String is used to encapsulate relevant details about how transparency and consent was established and encoded as it applies for each [supported regional or other signal](https://github.com/InteractiveAdvertisingBureau/Global-Privacy-Platform/tree/main/Sections).
+In the GPP, a GPP String is used to encapsulate relevant details about transparency and consumer choice and encoded as it applies for each [supported regional or other signal](https://github.com/InteractiveAdvertisingBureau/Global-Privacy-Platform/tree/main/Sections).
 This document specifies how that string must be formatted and how it must be used.

 # What purpose does a GPP String serve?

-A GPP String’s primary purpose is to encapsulate and encode all the information disclosed to a user and the expression of their preferences for their personal data processing, for all applicable regions.
+A GPP String’s primary purpose is to encapsulate and encode all the information disclosed to a user and the expression of their choices, for all applicable regions.
 Using a Consent Management Platform (CMP), the information is captured into an encoded and compact HTTP-transferable string.
-This string enables communication of transparency and consent information to entities that process a user’s personal data.
-Vendors decode a GPP String to determine whether they have the necessary legal bases to process a user’s personal data for their purposes.
-The concise string data format enables a CMP to persist and retrieve a user’s preferences any time they’re needed as well as transfer that information to any vendors who need it.
+This string enables communication of the consumer's choices from sites and apps to ad tech providers.
+Ad tech providers decode a GPP String to determine whether they have the necessary requirements to process a user’s personal data for their purposes.

 # What information is stored in a GPP String?